TripleTen Academic Catalog

 Academic Freedom & Integrity

-Furthermore, academic Integrity is valued at this institution.
-Your work must be your own.
-The work you perform and submit (e.g., homework assignments, quizzes, exams, and projects will be your own work (except if you are permitted to work with others).
-You may not share your work with others.
-You will not share your work with anyone else or perform work for others (except if you are expressly permitted to share or collaborate).
-Lastly, NO CHEATING will be tolerated.
-You will not engage in any dishonest or improper conduct to improve your results or affect the results of other students.
+Furthermore, academic integrity is valued at this institution.
+Students must ensure that all work performed and submitted (e.g., homework assignments, quizzes, exams, and projects) is entirely their own.
+Students will not share their work with anyone else or perform work for others, except when students are explicitly permitted to share or work with others.
+Cheating in any form will not be tolerated.
+Students must not engage in any dishonest or improper conduct to improve their results or affect the results of other students.

 Sexual Harassment

-This institution is committed to providing a work environment that is free of discrimination, intimidation and harassment.
-In keeping with this commitment, we believe that it is necessary to affirmatively confront this subject and express our strong disapproval of sexual harassment.
-No one associated with this institution may engage in verbal abuse of a sexual nature; use sexually degrading or graphic words to describe an individual or an individual’s body; or display sexually suggestive objects or pictures within the Service or other location associated with this institution.
+This institution is committed to providing a work environment that is free of discrimination, intimidation, and harassment.
+In keeping with this commitment, TripleTen believes that it is necessary to affirmatively confront this subject and express strong disapproval of sexual harassment.
+No one associated with this institution may engage in verbal abuse of a sexual nature; use sexually degrading or graphic words to describe an individual or an individual’s body; or display sexually suggestive objects or pictures within the TripleTen service or other locations associated with this institution.
 Students are responsible for conducting themselves in a manner consistent with the spirit and intent of this policy.

 Evaluation & Grading Policy

-Pass/fail scores are utilized at this institution.
+TripleTen uses a pass/fail grading system.
 Evaluation of student achievement will be based on meeting the objectives for each program.
-Grades are awarded on a pass / fail basis.
-Students must achieve a “pass” rating on all assignments and projects in a module or sprint to progress in the program and to achieve completion.
+Students must achieve a “pass” rating on all projects in the program to achieve completion.

 Attendance Policy – All Programs